FrimJo/react-take-off/README.md

 To generate typedefinitins for our API we use [openapi-generator](https://openapi-generator.tech). `openapi-generator` is provided as devdep in `package.json` and will be installed by running `yarn install` or `npm install`.

-Generating the typedefinitions are done using the following command, except change url to your target Swagger API.
+Generating the type definitions are done using the following command, except change url to your target Swagger API.

 `yarn openapi-generator generate -i https://petstore.swagger.io/v2/swagger.json -g typescript-fetch -o ./src/api --additional-properties=supportsES6=true,typescriptThreePlus=true`